jonnicholson94/jonnicholson94/README.md

 - blockpool | [blockpool.vercel.app](https://blockpool.vercel.app) | a website to view the latest prices on the biggest crypto assets

 Coming up:
-- emble | a waiting list API
+- emble | a place to write beautiful documents

 ***